ForgeRock/Socure-Auth-Nodes/README.md

 | modules           | A configurable list of ID+ modules that are called in the ID+ API call.
 Socure ID+ API docs provides more detail about modules. https://developer.socure.com/reference#tag/ID+                                                                                      | emailrisk, phonerisk, fraud, addressrisk, synthetic, decision, kyc                                  |
 | attributes        | Maps ForgeRockLDAP Attributes to ID+ API.
 The KEY should be the Socure attribute JSON key and the VALUE should be the corresponding ForgeRock LDAP Attribute. | streetAddress, city, zipCode, countryCode, email, ssn, lastName, dob, firstName, mobilePhone, state |

-### SocureId+ Node output
+### Socure ID+ Node output

-The Decision module's recommendations are determined by Decision Logic, a configurable set of rules that automatically runs when you include the Decision module in a transaction.
+The Decision module's recommendations are determined by Decision Logic*, a configurable set of rules that automatically runs when you include the Decision module in a transaction.

 Decision Logic receives each module's transaction results as inputs, then filters the data through a series of conditional statements that check for the presence or absence of specific reason codes or scores.
 If a transaction's results match the specific criteria in the logic, the decision engine will automatically output one of the following the decision outcomes:

 | Output |  Description |
 | --- | ---|